-In honor of the month, we’re launching a new campaign with the National WIC Association: #BreastfeedingIs.
+In honor of the month, we’re launching a new campaign with the 1,000 Days: #BreastfeedingIs.
 Join us by posting a selfie or a video on social media that explains what breastfeeding means to you!
 Whether you're breastfeeding or chestfeeding now, or have done so in the past, or support others who breastfeed, we'd love to hear from you!
 Directions on how to get involved below.

 Step 1.
 Write Down What #BreastfeedingIs to You